 As a response to hustle culture, it should come as no surprise that a key tenet of quiet living is making time for rest.
 And trust me: I know how hard this can be.
 But during the busiest seasons of my life, I’ve learned that my work and personal self thrive when I create intentional space for rest.

 It’s more than simply stepping away from your computer for five minutes.
 In our always-on world, truly restorative rest requires a shift in mindset.
-Know this: there will always be something more to do—and rest isn’t conditional on a completely crossed-off to-do list.
+There will always be something more to do—and rest isn’t conditional on a completely crossed-off to-do list.
 Instead, be proactive about it.
 Factor in morning walks without your phone and dedicate a little of your lunch break to reading.
-By embracing rest at every turn in our day, and consistently weaving into our routines, we can proactively get on top of burnout before it strikes.
+By embracing rest at every turn in our day, and consistently weaving it into our routines, we can proactively get on top of burnout before it strikes.

 Some ways of changing your relationship with rest include:

-• Embrace an open calendar.
+- Embrace an open calendar.

-• Make time for small, but frequent breaks.
+- Make time for small, but frequent breaks.

-• Be mindful and realistic with your to-do list.
+- Be mindful and realistic with your to-do list.

-• Know that you can’t pour from an empty cup.
+- Know that you can’t pour from an empty cup.
 What makes you happy and fulfilled is just as important as your efforts to help others.

 2. Be Intentional With Your Routines

-The entire Camille Styles team knows that our daily routines are what keep us grounded, centered, and able to show up as our best selves.
+Our daily routines are what keep us grounded, centered, and able to show up as our best selves.
 Establishing routines take the guesswork out of our days—we know what comes next and can align our energy with the activities that feel most natural and intuitive.

 To be clear, living a quiet life doesn’t mean you never use social media or that your working hours are shorter than anyone else’s.
 Rather, you incorporate routines into your day that keep stress at a minimum and help you manage obligations with grace.